sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-6-writing-methods.rst

 There are three steps to creating and calling a method:

-1. **Object of the Class**: Declare an object of your class in the main method or from outside the class.
+1. **Instance of the Class**: Create an instance of your class in the main method or from outside the class.
+Usually you will assign that instance to a variable of the type of the class.

     .. code-block:: java